saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 4. **Segment-Level Value & Efficiency Analysis**
    Compares customer segments by lifetime value relative to operational cost.

-This structured approach ensures insights are **causal, not descriptive**.
+This structured approach ensures insights are **diagnostic and causal, not merely descriptive**.

 ---